sladeberryman/resume/README.md

 - Click on the README.md file
    * You can click the three dots in the top right to delete this file, or change it to say what you want by clicking the pen button.
    * click the green "Commit changes" button
+- Create a new branch
+   * Click on the branch dropdown that should say "main"
+   * Click "View all branches"
+   * Click "New Branch"
+   * Name it whatever you want
+   * Make sure the new branch's source is **YOUR** repository and main branch
+   * Click "Create new branch"
+- You should complete the following steps in your new branch
 - Click on resume.json
    * I know this may look complicated, but we will get the hang of it quickly
    * Let's come back to this shortly